Spawnshire/mntonline/content/post/SotW1.md

 Song of the Week #1

 Uploaded weekly on Tuesday’s by Ricky
-Music selected as a means of discussing pieces that are important to me.
+Music selected as a means of discussing piece's that are important to me.
 Artist links in the footer!

 This week's song is Sewerslvt’s “Mr. Kill Myself”